-With over 4,400 Mayan ruins scattered throughout Latin America, a good amount of the Mayan sites are located in Mexico.
+With over 4,400 Mayan ruins scattered throughout Latin America, many of the Mayan sites are located in Mexico.

 What is the most famous Mayan ruin?

 Chichen Itza is the most famous Mayan ruin in Mexico and one that shouldn’t be missed.
-Since it is the most famous Mayan ruin it does see a lot of visitors daily, so if you can rent a car and drive yourself to avoid the bus tours.
+Since it is the most famous Mayan ruin, it sees many visitors daily, so if you can rent a car and drive yourself to avoid the bus tours.

 Which Mayan ruins to visit?

 This will vary based on where you vacationing in Mexico and if you have a rental car in Mexico to drive yourself.
-If you pick any of the above 6 best Mayan ruins in Mexico you won’t be disappointed.
+You won’t be disappointed if you pick any of the above six best Mayan ruins in Mexico.

 Which Mexican Mayan ruins can you climb?

 There are still a few Mayan ruins you can climb in Mexico.
-Sadly you no longer can climb Chichen Itza BUT the following Mayan ruins in Mexico you can climb: Coba Ruins and Ek Balam.
+Sadly you can no longer climb Chichen Itza, but you can climb the following Mayan ruins in Mexico: Coba Ruins and Ek Balam.